nicolaschotard/Clusters/README.rst

 ``astropy`` tables and save them in a single ``hdf5`` file.
 To do so, you need the LSST DM stack to be installed.
-If you want to skip this part and try the code whithout having to install the DM stack, you could also use the output of this first step for MACSJ2243.3-0935 that you can download from `this repository
+If you want to skip this part and try the code whithout having to install the DM stack, you could also use the outputs of this first step that you can download from `this repository
 <https://lsst-web.ncsa.illinois.edu/~nchotard/data/clusters/>`_, which
 contains the following files::